How we write and publish

 1. Read the draft below.

-2. Generate frontmatter.
-Leave [PLACEHOLDER] where info is missing.
+2. Generate the frontmatter.
+Set slug to the hand-chosen SEO slug.
+Leave coverImage as "COVER_IMAGE_PLACEHOLDER", featured: false, draft: false.
+Leave [PLACEHOLDER] where other info is genuinely missing.

-8. Return the complete markdown file ready to paste into GitHub.
+5. Return the complete markdown file ready to paste into the Publish Blog page.

 NOW CONVERT THE FOLLOWING DRAFT INTO MARKDOWN: